dennisbartol/Vue-Knowledge/various/toggleFullscreen.md

 To create a video player in Vue 3 with fullscreen enter/exit options, you can follow these steps:

 1. Setup Vue Project: Set up a new Vue project or use an existing one.
 2. Install Dependencies: You'll need to install the vue-video-player package to handle video playback.
-You can do this via npm or yarn:
+You can do this via npm or yarn:</br>
 NPM:<code>
 npm install vue-video-player video.js
 </code>